cryspen/verify-rust-std/testable-simd-models/README.md

 core, trying out random inputs (generally 1000), and comparing their outputs.

+The tests can run by executing `cargo test`.

 ## Modeling Process
 The process of adding a specific intrinsic's model goes as follows.
 For this example, let us say the intrinsic we are adding is